IBM/ubiquity-k8s/README.md

 #chown USER:GROUP /usr/bin/ubiquity-k8s-provisioner   ### Run this command only a non-root user.
 cp ubiquity-k8s-provisioner.service /usr/lib/systemd/system/
 ```
-   * To run the plugin as non-root user, add the `User=USER` line under the [Service] item in the  `/usr/lib/systemd/system/ubiquity-k8s-provisioner.service` file.
+   * To run the Provisioner as non-root user, add the `User=USER` line under the [Service] item in the  `/usr/lib/systemd/system/ubiquity-k8s-provisioner.service` file.

-   * Enable the plugin service.
+   * Enable the Provisioner service.

 ```bash
 systemctl enable ubiquity-k8s-provisioner.service
 ```

-### 3. Configuring the plugin
+### 3. Configuring the Provisioner
-Before running the plugin service, you must create and configure the `/etc/ubiquity/ubiquity-k8s-provisioner.conf` file, according to your storage system type.
+Before running the Provisioner service, you must create and configure the `/etc/ubiquity/ubiquity-k8s-provisioner.conf` file, according to your storage system type.

 Here is example of a configuration file that need to be set:
 ```toml